 4. Your account mentions and data enhance ad targeting and conversions on Instagram and Facebook

-If you’ve been responsible for brand social media channels in the past few years, I’m sure you’ve noticed a decrease in organic reach.
+If you’ve been responsible for brand social media channels in the past few years, I’m sure you’ve noticed a decrease in organic reach on social media.
 Social media channels are becoming ‘pay to play’.